Emma Adams Wedding Photography

 The Practical Side

 In the run up to the wedding, I will be in contact with you making sure I have all the information I need to ensure your day runs smoothly and you have nothing to worry about from her.
-This will include -
+This may include -

-- Visiting the wedding ceremony venue, if a new one to me, and checking on the rules and guidelines for photography, as well as where to stand, parking, whether flash or confetti is allowed etc. Test some photo shots.
+- Visiting the wedding ceremony venue, if a new one to me, and checking on the rules and guidelines for photography, as well as where to stand, parking, whether flash or confetti is allowed etc.

 - visiting the reception venue and meeting the wedding co-ordinator or manager.
 Looking around the venue and grounds to seek out and discuss ideal photo opportunities and best compositions for you and your guests, taking into account your preferences and any rain on the day. (these 2 visits may be in the same location, such as a hotel, though different rooms).
-Some test shots taken.

 - testing the travel times and driving the routes, including checking postcodes, distance, any road works or diversions